Flower Hill, New York: Village of Flower Hill (1931 – present)

-In 1948, Flower Hill Village Hall was built.
-It was designed by Roslyn-based architect Henry W. Johanson, and is located where Carlos Munson's real estate office had previously stood.
+In 1948, Flower Hill Village Hall was constructed.
+It was designed by Roslyn-based architect Henry W. Johanson, and is located where Carlos Munson's real estate office had previously stood; it opened in 1949.

-The construction of so many new subdivisions and homes in the village and the subsequent influx of children prompted the Roslyn Union Free School District to construct the Roslyn–Flower Hill Elementary School (as well as several other new schools) to better serve the needs of the section of area of Flower Hill zoned for Roslyn's schools, as well as to resolve overcrowding at the district's other schools.
-Built and opened in the early 1950s and sandwiched between the Wildwood and Broadridge subdivisions, the Roslyn–Flower Hill Elementary School served the community until September 1980, when it was closed due to the declining enrollment numbers following the baby-boom era.
+The construction of so many new housing developments and homes in the village – and the subsequent influx of children – prompted the Roslyn Union Free School District to construct the Roslyn–Flower Hill Elementary School, to better serve the needs of the section of area of Flower Hill zoned for Roslyn's schools, as well as to resolve overcrowding at the district's other schools; this was one of several schools constructed in the district during this era.
+Built and opened in the early 1950s and sandwiched between the Wildwood and Broadridge developments, the Roslyn–Flower Hill Elementary School served the community until September 1980, when it was closed due to the declining enrollment numbers following the end of the baby-boom era.
 The former school's property was later subdivided to become the Mashady Estates subdivision in the 1980s, and now consists of multiple single-family homes; it was developed by the N & H Development Corporation.

+The early 1950s saw Walter J. Black, Inc. – at the time the nation's second-largest book advertiser – move its corporate headquarters from New York City to an office building along Northern Boulevard in Flower Hill.

-Between 2012 and 2016, Elaine Phillips served as the Mayor of Flower Hill.
+Between 2012 and 2016, Elaine Phillips served as the mayor of Flower Hill.
 She served in this capacity until being elected to the New York State Senate in November 2016.
 The Phillips Administration oversaw the rehabilitation and modernization of the village-owned Flower Hill Park, which included the installation of a state-of-the-art playground for children.

 On October 29, 2012, Superstorm Sandy made landfall, and caused widespread damage throughout the New York metropolitan area.
 The entirety of the Village of Flower Hill lost power as a result of this storm.
 Due to communication errors from the Long Island Power Authority, some residents were without power for two unusually cold weeks.
 Village officials kept Village Hall open despite the fact that telephone lines and the heating system were initially down.
 Village officials also as regularly reached out to LIPA and local residents, and assisted in removing downed trees.
 Some officials even checked in on every senior living alone in the village, also offering them free transportation to and from shelters and ensuring that they were stocked with food.
 When the generators for Village Hall started to run, village officials started offering residents with heat, power, and even coffee at the building.
 There were no storm-related fatalities in Flower Hill, and only one home was lost within the village, when its generator caught fire.